willroberts/willroberts.github.io/Portfolio.md

 # [In Development] Multiplayer FPS (Unreal Engine 5, 2023)

 This is a multiplayer first-person shooter prototype being created with Unreal Engine 5.
-All game logic is implemented in C++.

-Multiplayer functionality is provided by an Unreal Engine plugin I developed to leverage the Steam online subsystem.
+Multiplayer functionality is provided by an Unreal Engine plugin I developed to leverage the [Steam Online Subsystem](https://docs.unrealengine.com/5.1/en-US/online-subsystem-steam-interface-in-unreal-engine/).
+Both the game and the plugin are implemented in C++.

 While the online multiplayer functionality is complete, other content such as levels, weapons, server-authoritative netcode, and anti-cheat is still in development.